jesse-ai/docs/docs/strategies/api.md

 # API reference

-There are many built-in methods you can use inside your custom strategy class.
+There are many built-in variables you can use inside your custom strategy class.
 Here is a reference of them all.

 ## price

 The current/closing price of the trading symbol at the trading time frame.

-**Type**: property method

 **Return Type**: float